 In a state with so much to offer, we had a hard time narrowing it down to just 10 towns.
-However, here they are, and they’ve got all the beachfront property and barbeque that you could possibly want.
-If mountains are more your thing, South Carolina has those too!
+However, here they are, and they’ve got all the beachfront property and barbecue that you could possibly want.
+If mountains are more your thing, South Carolina has those too.
 And thanks to the climate, you can really go at any time of year.
 The only question left is, where to start?

 As the second oldest town in South Carolina, Beaufort is, unsurprisingly, rife with historical sites and fittingly beautiful buildings.
 It was founded in 1711 by British colonists, preceded in the area only by Charleston.
-Beaufort’s myriad attractions include a beautiful waterfront, a buzzing cultural scene which includes numerous festivals throughout the year, and plenty of activities for those interested in using the water for sport – in fact, it even was named the #7 waterfront adventure town by National Geographic.
+Beaufort’s myriad attractions include a beautiful waterfront, a buzzing cultural scene which includes numerous festivals throughout the year, and plenty of activities for those interested in using the water for sport – in fact, it even was named the seventh-best waterfront adventure town by National Geographic.
 When you go to visit Beaufort, you’d better make sure you have enough time to truly take advantage of everything this lovely city has to offer.

 Settled in the direct aftermath of the Civil War in the late 1860s, McClellanville has a surprising number of historical buildings considering how small it is.
 Best known now as a fishing and shrimping village, it was once the site of several plantations in the newly slave-free South, and you can still visit these today.
 They and several other buildings are all listed on the National Register of Historic Places.
 Given the industry which brings in the bulk of McClellansville’s revenue, you can be sure that the fish and shrimp you’ll eat here is absolutely as fresh as possible.